stianeikeland/bloggr-clj/posts/2015-04-24-banana-piano.markdown

 Your computer must be grounded for this to work reliably, and it also helps to add a ground plane under the bananas (see video).

-When we touch a banana, the microcontroller will transmit a character from 0 to 7, we can then receive this value in clojure using a serial-port library, turn it into an int, map the value to a scale to get a note.
+When touching a banana, the microcontroller will transmit a character from 0 to 7, we can then receive this value in clojure using a serial-port library, turn it into an int, map the value to a scale to get a note.
 And play this using an instrument - in this case - the excellent sampled piano available in Overtone.